 You can perform on-demand transformations on the Data using Hevo Models and Workflows and prepare it for analysis suitable for your BI tool.

-Want to take Hevo for a ride?
-SIGN UP for a full access free 14-day trial to streamline your data integration process.
+Sign up for a free 14-day trial to streamline your data integration process.
 You may examine Hevo’s pricing plans and decide on the best plan for your business needs.

 You may share your experience of migrating data from Oracle to MariaDB in the comments below.

-Saket is a data analyst who has implemented different marketing strategies for Hevo.
-He has authored numerous articles covering a wide array of subjects in data integration and infrastructure.
+Saket is a data analyst with over two years of experience, specializing in implementing various marketing strategies for Hevo.
+He has authored articles on a wide array of subjects, including data integration and infrastructure.
+His expertise in these areas has significantly contributed to the field, offering valuable insights and practical solutions.